2waytoceo/Covid19Awareness/README.md

 Sample Website: [`Click Here`](https://2waytoceo.github.io/Covid19Awareness/)

-Thanks to all the people who have contributed:
+## Thanks to all the people who have contributed